lambdaclass/lambdaclass_hacking_learning_path/README.md

 - [Linux Basics for Hackers](https://nostarch.com/linuxbasicsforhackers)
     - Chapters [8-10] Bash scripting, Filesystems, and compression

-#### How to try some commands in MacOS with a VM
+##### How to try some commands in MacOS with a VM
-1. There’s some commands that doesn’t work in MacOS.
+1. There are some commands that don't work in MacOS.
 If you want to try them, you can use a VM to use Linux.
-For this, we can use [UTM](https://mac.getutm.app/), a Virtual Machine for MacOS.
+For this, we can use [UTM](https://mac.getutm.app/).
    Follow the next steps [here](https://docs.getutm.app/guides/ubuntu/).
 2. After the installation is complete, close the VM and press “Stop selected VM”.
 3. Run the VM again.
 4. Now you can use this VM to run the commands.